 For the export markets, okra is packed in 6kg boxes.

 Yields of okra are dependent on cultivar, time and frequency of harvest.
-An average of 6-12 tonnes/ha can be obtained.
+You can obtain an average of 6-12 tonnes/ha.

 |Fertilizer and manure||2312.00|

 |Total estimated cost||6,162.00|

 Percentage loss of 5%